Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 # Krypton-NET-4.7

-## Initial Commit will be
+## The 2017-10-17 Commit is:
-* A update to Component factory's krypton toolkit to support the .NET 4.7 framework.
+* An update to Component factory's KryptonToolkit to support the .NET 4.7 framework.
+* Add generic c# .gitignore
 * Change the solution to reflect Visual Studio 2017 usage
 * Change Test apps to use .Net 4.7 Target framework
-* Add designer dll to test app to allow visual design and testing
+* Add designer dll to test apps to allow visual design and testing without GAC'ing

 ## Next (No particular order)
 * Add braces to if statements